VIEWTIFULJ0E/demo-repo/readme.md

 # Demo

-This is a test project to get my GitHub setup on my terminal.
+This is a test project to get my GitHub setup on my terminal!